alex-truby/galvanize_capstone_2/README.md

 ## Conclusion

+To re-emphasize, even though a linear regression model would give more insight as to how demographic and environmental factors are impacting cancer rates, it could not be utilized because not all of the model assumptions were met.
+Without having this insight however, we cannot say for sure what, if any, actionable measures can be taken to reduce cancer rates based on the features analyzed.

-This study has illustrated that both demographic and environmental factors are contributing to cancer rates at the census tract level.
+That being said, this study has illustrated that both demographic and environmental factors are likely contributing factors to cancer rates at the census tract level.
 The model would probably still do fairly well utilizing only the demographic features based on the feature importances we just looked at, but is improved with the addition of the environmental features.
 Additionally, while these values illustrate that the lack of high school diploma was the most influential factor for this particular model, we do not have any clarity around what may be driving the education levels at the tract level.
 Do people with lower education/income end up driven into areas with lower environmental quality, and so end up with increased cancer rates?
 That would need to be answered with a separate study and might be something to look into for next steps.

+___

+## Next Steps

+* Spend more time digging into the cancer rate outliers.
+Are there known reasons some cities have higher cancer rates?
+Is it a viable option to remove these points?

+* Potential to expand the study to other health related targets, such as asthma.
+Perhaps a linear regression model would be more telling with a different target.